Shell plc (SHEL): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1907 Merger of Royal Dutch Petroleum and 'Shell' Transport Established a global energy company with combined resources and expertise.
+1907 Merger of Royal Dutch Petroleum and 'Shell' Transport Established a global entity to rival Standard Oil, creating a combined resource base.

-2016 Acquisition of BG Group Expanded Shell's liquefied natural gas (LNG) and deepwater oil and gas businesses.
+2016 Acquisition of BG Group Vastly expanded its Liquefied Natural Gas (LNG) and deepwater oil and gas businesses.

 Shell plc (SHEL) Ownership Structure